btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Deployment.md

 ### Can I connect to my BTCPay Bitcoin P2P on port 8333?

-No, BTCPay's Bitcoin core node is not exposed externally.
-For BTCPay purposes, it is not in the interest of the user, as it increases bandwidth requirement.
+BTCPay's Bitcoin core node is not exposed externally by default.
+For BTCPay purposes, it is typically not in the interest of the user, as it increases the bandwidth requirement.
 BTCPay is also whitebinding connections to this port, so opening it would expose the node to potential DDoS.

 However, we expose a P2P connection to your full node on Tor.
 You can get the Tor address by running: